dzung-hoang/EBAZ4205-Vivado/docs/how-to-build.md

     $ sudo resize2fs /dev/sdX2
     ```

-    If you are running on an OS such as RHEL7.x, CENTOS 7.x or UBUNTU 16.x which does not include gcc v6 or higher, you must add the Yocto buildtools-extended configuration option.
+    If you are running on an OS whose e2fsprogs package is v1.42 or earlier (e.g. CENTOS 7.x), the resize2fs command will not work.
+Consider downloading and building e2fsprogs v1.43 from source.